Residence permit for self-employed persons

 2.3 Further requirements

-Furthermore, even self-employed individuals must meet the general requirements for obtaining a permanent residence permit (e.g., fulfilling the passport requirement ).
+Furthermore, self-employed individuals must also meet the general requirements for obtaining a permanent residence permit (e.g., fulfilling the passport requirement ).
 A permanent residence permit is generally only considered if you have no relevant criminal record and if you do not pose a threat to public safety.

 3. Pension provision settlement permit self-employed